prbale/MVVMDemoApp/README.md

 ```

-###To Contribute !!
+### Contributing and reporting issues

+You can to contribute in this repository.
 Just make pull request.

-You are in!
+I appreciate any question or comment.